microsoft/azure-health-data-services-toolkit/samples/Quickstart/Private_ReadMe.md

     - Follow the steps outlined in Section 3 for creating private endpoint connections
     - By following these steps, you will have successfully configured secure storage in Azure with the necessary networking configurations and private endpoint connections.

-## 6. Secure an Azure Function App
-This step offers detailed instructions on how to secure an Azure Function App
-- **Steps :**
-    - Navigate to your Azure Function App in the Azure portal.On the left-hand side, find and click on the "Networking" tab.
-    - Inside the "Networking" tab, click on "Access Restrictions" from the options provided.
-    - Find the rule that allow public access and uncheck them.
-This will prevent anyone from accessing your Function App over the public internet.
-    - Still inside the "Networking" tab, find and click on "Virtual Network Integration.
-    - Choose the Virtual Network which you have created in section 1.
-    - Select the specific Subnet within that Virtual Network that you want to use.
-    - After configuring the Virtual Network and Subnet, save the changes.
-    - Now, Function App will only be accessible via the specified Virtual Network and Subnet, and public access will be restricted.

 ## 7. Vnet Integration for APIM
 This step offers detailed instructions on how to integrate APIM with Vnet